matyix/azure-aks-client/README.md

 #### Validate, test the cluster

-Install the AKS CLI tool by running `az aks install-cli`.
+After you have launched a Kubernetes cluster on AKS you can test/validate it by using the AKS CLI tool by running `az aks install-cli`.
 Get the credentials to the cluster by running `az aks get-credentials --resource-group YOUR_RG_NAME --name YOUR_AKS_CLUSTER_NAME`.

 You can now use **kubectl* to operate the cluster.
 Get the number of nodes and validate the result: